argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 *NOTE: If you are a ```zsh``` user, you will need to ensure **ALL** submission and shell scripts include the ```-l``` flag following ```#!/bin/bash``` as seen in the example above to ensure your environment is being instantiated properly. ```zsh``` is **NOT** supported by HPE and support from ALCF will be best effort only.*

-Each Polaris node has 1 Milan CPU with a total of 32 cores and each core supports 2 threads.
-The process affinity in this example is setup to map each MPI rank to 2 cores utilizing all one thread on each core.
-The OpenMP settings bind each OpenMP thread to one hardware thread within a core such that all 32 cores are utilized.
-Some additional notes on the contents of the script before the `mpiexec` command follow.
+Each Polaris compute node has 1 Milan CPU with a total of 32 physical cores, with each core supporting 2 hardware threads (for a total of 64 logical cores).
+The process affinity in this example is setup to map each MPI rank to 2 logical cores.
+Each MPI rank spawns 2 OpenMP threads.
+The OpenMP settings bind each OpenMP thread to a single hardware thread within a core, such that all 64 logical cores are utilized.

 * `cd ${PBS_O_WORKDIR}` : change into the working directory from where `qsub` was executed.
 * ``NNODES= `wc -l < $PBS_NODEFILE` ``: one method for determine the total number of nodes allocated to a job.
-* `NRANKS_PER_NODE=16` : This is a helper variable to set the number of MPI ranks for each node to 16.
+* `NRANKS_PER_NODE=32` : This is a helper variable to set the number of MPI ranks for each node to 32.
 * `NDEPTH=2` : This is a helper variable to space MPI ranks 2 "slots" from each other.
 In this example, individual threads correspond to a slot.
-This will be used together with the `--cpu-bind` option from `mpiexec` and additional binding options are available (e.g. numa).
+This will be used together with the `--cpu-bind` option from `mpiexec` and additional binding options are available (e.g. `numa`).
 * `NTHREADS=2` : This is a helper variable to set the number of OpenMP threads per MPI rank.
 * `NTOTRANKS=$(( NNODES * NRANKS_PER_NODE))` : This is a helper variable calculating the total number of MPI ranks spanning all nodes in the job.